-7 Creative Walking Tour App Ideas for Small Towns and Main Streets
+7 Creative Walking Tour App Ideas to Boost Visitor Engagement in Small Towns

-If you're struggling to get visitors off the highway and into your town's shops, stories, and streets—you’re not alone.
+If you're struggling to get visitors off the highway and into your town's shops, stories, and streets, you're not alone.
 Small towns have incredible history, charm, and community spirit, but it’s not always obvious to travelers passing through.
-That’s where walking tour apps come in.
-They’re one of the most effective ways to encourage exploration, drive local spending, and turn casual visits into memorable experiences.
+That's where walking tour apps come in.
+They are one of the most effective ways for DMOs and BIAs to encourage exploration, drive local spending, and turn casual visits into memorable, authentic experiences.
+This guide offers seven unique walking tour app ideas to help you put your destination on the map.

-Below are seven creative, self-guided walking tour ideas that can bring your destination to life—and help your whole community thrive.
+Below are seven creative, self-guided walking tour app ideas that can bring your destination to life and help your whole community thrive.

 2. Shop Local Passport Trail

 Turn your downtown into an open-air rewards program.
-Visitors earn points by checking in at local shops, cafés, or vendors—just like a digital tourism passport.
+Visitors earn points by checking in at local shops, cafés, or vendors, just like a digital tourism passport.
 Offer exclusive deals, discounts, or giveaways at participating locations.
 It’s a fun, trackable way to increase foot traffic and support small business.
-See how Driftscape transformed Bruce County's local passport program.
+See how a platform like Driftscape transformed Bruce County's local passport program.

 3. Art Walk or Mural Tour